-Injectable Nutrient Therapies
+Injectable Nutrient Clinic

 The vitamins and minerals are introduced into the bloodstream, bypassing the stomach and intestines, ensuring much higher blood concentrations than can be achieved orally.